rainbowkitty-sparkle/blog/_posts/2021-05-21-Milk and Honey.md

   image:
     src: /images/1621234803521.jpg

-> There emerges from their bellies a drink, varying in colors, in which there is healing for people.
-Indeed in that is a sign for a people who give thought
+> _There emerges from their bellies a drink, varying in colors, in which there is healing for people.
+Indeed in that is a sign for a people who give thought_
 > **Quaran 16:69**

 ## Did you know that milk and honey before bed can cause vivid dreams and even lucid dreams?

 Milk contains amino acids such as tryptophan and melatonin that induces vivid dreaming and helps the user fall asleep faster.
 Honey also contains the same properties that helps our brains release melatonon and tryptophan.
 I love honey and I love dreaming so this sounds like the perfect drink for me to have before bed.
 I think perhaps I was a bee in my past life... :honeybee:

-> "So I have come down to rescue them from the hand of the Egyptians and to bring them up out of that land into a good and spacious land, a land flowing with
+> _So I have come down to rescue them from the hand of the Egyptians and to bring them up out of that land into a good and spacious land, a land flowing with_
-> milk and honey--the home of the Canaanites, Hittites, Amorites, Perizzites, Hivites and Jebusites."
+> _milk and honey--the home of the Canaanites, Hittites, Amorites, Perizzites, Hivites and Jebusites_
 > **Exodus 3:8, NIV**

-## CONSTRUCTING THE MILK/HONEY DRINK:
+## Constructing the Milk/Honey Drink

 The first thing I did was to make sure to have my last meal 2 hours before going to bed and drinking my milk/honey mixture.
 This is to ensure that my body will produce and release the necessary tryptophan and melatonin while sleeping.